firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 Now you can read <mark>dmesg.txt</mark> and understand what is being loaded and what's not, check if there are any ACPI warnings, conflicts or errors.
 In some cases it might even tell you if one of your drivers is old and there's a newer and in most cases better versions of it available (for example, synaptics PS/2 and RMI4/SMBUS).
 <br/>
 <br/>
 You should have a solid base to stand on right now.
-You can continue fine-tuning your kernel by reading <mark>lspcinnkvvv.txt</mark> and <mark>lsusbv.txt</mark> and see if there are any extra features your hardware supports that you didn't include yet (ASPM being an example, you can do a simple <mark>cat lspcinnkvvv.txt | grep ASPM</mark> and find out whether ASPM is supported or not.
+You can continue fine-tuning your kernel by reading <mark>lspcinnkkvvv.txt</mark>, <mark>lsusbv.txt</mark> and <mark>lshw.txt</mark> and see if there are any extra features your hardware supports that you didn't include yet (ASPM being an example, you can do a simple <mark>cat lspcinnkkvvv.txt | grep ASPM</mark> and find out whether ASPM is supported or not.
 You can keep doing this over and over with every other option out there).
 <br/>
 <br/>
 Now you should be probably finished.
 Whenever, you feel stuck or extremely confused by an option, you can check this guide for further information or politely ask in IRC channels.
 You can also check <mark>SysRescueCdKernel.config</mark> and see whether they included this option or not (beware you shouldn't be copy pasting everything you see included in <mark>SysRescueCdKernel.config</mark> as you'll be back to square one with a bloated kernel that's suited for a couple of million systems and not fine-tuned to run on your system).